educredentials/cli-vc-wallet/README.md

    - [ ] For each step, ask the user what values and choices they must provide.
    - [ ] Show the user the contents of the final credential and the proof.

+## TODOs

+Other TODOs and fixes, aside from the abovementioned commands and features:

+- [ ] Move `issuer_state` from Credential Request to Authorization Request.
+- [ ] Make `issuer_state` required *when it is in the offer*.
+- [ ] Move KEYPAIR and DIDKEY to commandline arguments - potentially with
+  reference to a file rather than the value itself.
+Could default to a known location on disk.

 ## Design goals and principles

 * A user should be able to follow the flow and steps very clearly.